alexandraat/alexandraat/README.md

 # 👋 Alexandra Teixeira

-Hi, I'm Alexandra, 21, from Portugal, and I'm going to finish my 3rd year in BSc in information technologies this year at the Faculty of Sciences at the University of Lisbon.
+Hi, I'm Alexandra, 22, from Portugal.
 Currently, I have training to be a Full Stack developer but I mainly like UI, UX and design in general.

 ## Tech Stack
-* 🖥 PYTHON, PHP, JAVA, JAVA FX
+* 🖥 PYTHON, PHP, JAVA
 * ☁ MYSQL, MongoDB
 * 💻 HTML, CSS, SCSS, JS
 ##